Counseling and Mental Health Center

 Disability and Access (D&A) ensures students with disabilities have equal access to their academic experiences at The University of Texas at Austin by determining eligibility and approving reasonable accommodations.
 They also engage in outreach across campus in order to make campus a more inclusive, accessible and welcoming environment for all people.

 Crisis Text Line

-Crisis Text Line is free, 24/7 support for those in crisis.
-Text HOME to 741741 from anywhere in the US to text with a trained Crisis Counselor.
-Crisis Text Line trains volunteers to support people in crisis.
+Crisis Text Line provides free, 24/7 support for those in crisis.
+Text HOME to 741741 from anywhere in the U.S. to text with a trained crisis counselor.

 National Suicide Prevention Lifeline

 The Lifeline provides 24/7, free and confidential support for people in distress, prevention and crisis resources for you or your loved ones, and best practices for professionals.
 You can call the Lifeline at 988.